nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Deleting a person while search results are being shown

-   Expected: similar to previous but person(s) are deleted based on the index(s) in the search results instead of the list.
+   Expected: Similar to previous, but person(s) are deleted based on their index(s) in the search results instead of the list.

-### Batch-updating SHN periods
+### Updating SHN end dates of all persons

 1. Batch-updating SHN periods while all persons are being shown
     1. Prerequisites: List all persons using the `list` command.
 Multiple persons with an SHN period.

     2. Test case: `tshift 3` or `tshift +3`<br>
-       Expected: All person's SHN end dates will be postponed by `3` days.
+       Expected: All persons' SHN end dates will be postponed by `3` days.
 Details of the batch-update will be displayed as the status message.

     3. Test case: `tshift -3`<br>
-       Expected: All person's SHN end dates will be brought forwards by `3` days.
+       Expected: All persons' SHN end dates will be brought forward by `3` days.
 Details of the batch-update will be displayed as the status message.

     4. Test case: `tshift 91`<br>
        Expected: Unable to shift beyond the limit of `90` days.
+No persons' SHN end dates will be shifted.
+Error details shown in the status message.

+    5. Test case: `tshift 0`<br>
-No person's SHN end dates will be shifted.
+       Expected: Unable to shift by `0` days.
+No persons' SHN end dates will be shifted.
 Error details shown in the status message.

 ### Clearing person(s) with completed SHN periods